Rise-Software/Rise-Media-Player/contributing.md

 2. Label your issue correctly, and don't add labels like "triage approved" and "help wanted" because these are usually handled by the team.
 3. Add screenshots/videos/mockups of your issue so that it becomes clearer.
 4. Properly describe the bug/feature you are talking about, failing to do so for bugs might result in your issue being closed.
+5. Add your Windows version and build number you're currently running RiseMP on, for example: Windows 11 build 22000.318, Windows 10 build 18362.1 etc...

 ### FAQ